sebranly/WordyWorld/README.md

 #### Add new words

-In order to add new couples of english-french words, follow these steps:
+In order to add new pairs of english-french words, follow these steps:

 - Edit the Google Spreadsheet (note: not public yet)
 - Download it as `.csv`
-- Execute `update_words.sh` script by going into `/scripts` folder and running `./update_words.sh`
+- Execute `update_words.sh` script by running `./scripts/update_words.sh <digit>` from the root of the repository (replace `<digit>` with the number of letters e.g. if you want to generate the 2-letter words, run `./scripts/update_words.sh 2`)

 ## Documentation